ranar001/SeniorDesign/Gazebo/readme.txt

 Goals:
-Build our flowchart of interactions through all subsystems Build a world
+Build our flowchart of interactions through all subsystems Build a world/import objects to pick
-Bulid a cart
+Bulid a cart/import cart
 Build arm/import arm/document arm/build functions/build layers of abstraction
 Connect arm to cart
 Connect camera to arm